philipperolet/trg-players/README.md

 # Claby

-A simple game of eating fruits in a maze and avoiding enemies, with 6 levels to clear.
+A simple game of eating fruits in a maze, avoiding unpasteurized cheese and moving enemies, with 6 levels to clear.
 The game can be played :
 - by humans in a browser (**Lapyrinthe**);
 - by computers using CLI (**AI game**).